elchs/LetoDBf/Readme.txt

  This should be the last solution, as you will miss some fantastic new features of Harbour 3.2 and instead get some left and meanwhile fixed bugs.
  As the hbmk2 make tool v 3.0 does not know about the "-env:" option in the HBP files, you have to set these as environment variables.
-So to set Env variables: __LZ4=yes   and   __PMURHASH=yes to get defaults to use LZ4 compression and PmurHash Algorithm.
-This is done in Windows with: SET ...=... and in Linux with export ...=...
+So to set Environment variables: __LZ4=yes   and   __PMURHASH=yes to get defaults to use LZ4 compression and PMurHash algorithm.
+This is done in your terminal for Windows with: SET ...=...   and in Linux with: export ...=...

       3. Running and stopping server